-Depending on the type, the carbs in dairy products vary somewhat.
+The number of carbs in milk and other products varies somewhat.
 For instance, the carbohydrate content of full cream milk is considerably higher than full cream cheese.

 Dairy is one of the richest sources of calcium which is important for bone health amongst other things.

-To see the impact that dairy has on your blood glucose or ketone levels use a ketone monitor after eating.
+To see the impact of dairy on your blood glucose or ketone levels, use a ketone monitor after eating.

 How Many Carbs In Milk?

-There are various types of milk available, full cream, buttermilk, skim milk and different levels of reduced-fat milk.
+However, there are various types of milk available, full cream, buttermilk, skim milk, and different levels of reduced-fat milk.

 The different kinds of milk vary in fat content with a slight variation in carbohydrates and protein.

-Cows milk is generally considered unsuitable for the ketogenic diet and Atkins.
-Some low carb practitioners do consume it, but not if they’re wanting to get into ketosis.
+Cows milk is generally considered unsuitable for the ketogenic diet and Atkins as it has too many carbohydrates.
+Some low-carb practitioners do consume it, but not if they’re wanting to get into ketosis.

-The carbs in milk are too high for the keto diet.
-So we do not consume dairy (cows) milk in our diet or use it in our low carb recipes.
+As you can see, the carbohydrates in milk are too high for the keto diet, so we do not consume dairy (cows) milk or use it in our low-carb recipes.